ADFAS Hobart Inc.

 Gemma is a studio-based artist and calligraphic-designer based in Tasmania.
 She was a recipient of a Churchill Fellowship to study in Europe allowing her to research, observe and learn the practice of calligraphy.
 She is a fellow of the prestigious Calligraphy and Lettering Arts Society, UK, and for over 25 years has taught extensively throughout Australia.
 Her work is housed in private and public collections including the Fitzwilliam Museum, Cambridge, UK, the European Parliament and Parliament House Australia.

 Yehudi Menuhin: Prodigy and Phenomenon

 The lecture focuses on the remarkable careers of Yehudi and his sisters, three consummate musicians who each had to deal with their often-complicated lives outside the concert hall.
-Several related topics are explored as the Menuhin saga unfolds: the precious violins, the architecture and furnishings of the various Menuhin residences; concert halls and their acoustics; yoga and its role in extending a career threatened by a tremor in Yehudi’s right hand.
+Several topics are explored as the Menuhin saga unfolds: the precious violins; the architecture and furnishings of their various residences; concert halls and their acoustics; yoga and its role in extending a career.